- Getting Started with RPython

 You may be interested in reading more about the distinction between interpreter-level and app-level.

-You can use the trace object space to monitor the interpretation of bytecodes in connection with object space operations.
-To enable it, set __pytrace__=1 on the interactive PyPy console:
+You can use a simple tracing mode to monitor the interpretation of bytecodes.
+To enable it, set __pytrace__ = 1 on the interactive PyPy console:

 The example-interpreter repository contains an example interpreter written using the RPython translation toolchain.